Come visit us at

 NOTE: Students enrolling in this program are required to purchase their own laptop.
-For specific hardware and software requirements for this program click here.
+For specific laptop and software requirements for this program click here.
+For specific camera requirements for this program click here.

 The program will also help you develop an editing practice that is technically proficient and critically informed in addition to learning how to: